Grant Details

 Deadline Details

-Completed applications and all required documentation are to be submitted through IntelliGrants no later than 11:59 pm (ET) on July 25, 2022.
+Completed applications and all required documentation were to be submitted through IntelliGrants no later than 11:59 pm (ET) on July 25, 2023.

 Award Details